Azure-Samples/cognitive-services-containers-samples/Kubernetes/face/face-detect/readme.md

 # Recognize Text

-Simple Kubernetes cluster with a frontend application that interfaces with the recognize text container.
+Simple Kubernetes cluster with a frontend application that interfaces with the Face container and demonstrates its 'Detect' functionality.

 ## Getting started